-In 1957, Dove introduced the Dove Beauty Bar and launched a brand that became one of the most successful and well known in the skincare and beauty industry.
+In 1957, Dove introduced the Dove Beauty Bar and launched a brand community that became one of the most successful and well known in the skincare and beauty industry.
 53 years later they launched a spin off line called Dove Men+Care and took a chance that has paid off wonderfully.

 When the line of men’s products was introduced it was clear that there was space in the market for it.
 For decades men used women’s or non-gender specific products in their daily cleanliness routines.
 Because of the lack of “made for men” products, men were left without feeling an affiliation to any brand or product.
 They bought what they recognized on the shelf, or what their partner brought home, or what was on sale.

 What Dove capitalized on was the growing desire for consumers to feel like they are part of a brand community and feel a sense of connection to the products and brands that they like and use.
 From the website: “One of the biggest hurdles men face is reconciling their real selves with the portrayal of a “real man” in the media.
 In fact, almost three-quarters of men globally (and 80% of men in Canada) believe men are stereotyped in advertising and 67% of men (71% in Canada) find it difficult to relate to men their age in advertising.”

 Immediately Dove Men+Care started building advertising campaigns that targeted men.
 And not Hollywood caricatures of men like the Marlboro Man.
 Dove wanted to show men doing regular man things and then getting clean using Dove Men+Care products.
 It sounds so simple it’s crazy.
 But it worked.